PartyWumpus/C-to-befunge93/README.md

 - No arbitrarily accessable memory for malloc (doable, just need a 4th stack and some more IR)
 - It's not particularly good
 - Doesn't do a register allocation pass or any other optimizations, which would probably make it a decent bit faster
+- Uses gcc for preprocessing (ie #includes), so requires gcc installed to work (step one to making a c compiler, use another c compiler...)

 ### ASM support
 This compiler allows for use of the GNU ASM extensions for inline befunge. (either for extra optimized code or for using special befunge operators like `,`, `.` for output and `&`, `~` for input).